forward leaning inversion - body balancing for birth

 The Forward Leaning Inversion is a technique that was first described as being useful for birth by Dr Carol Phillips, an American cranio-sacral therapist - before being incorporated by many pregnancy ‘body balancing’ methodologies out there (some sadly not acknowledging the source of this practice) - and becoming one key technique of birth biomechanics (the science of body movement to support the birth process).
+They have been widely popularised on social media, although not always explained well or safely!

-What does it do?
+What does this birth biomechanics technique do?

 It can also be helpful if you experience discomfort in the pelvis or pelvic ligaments; or have hip, lower back or tailbone pain.